mc-carlessi/database/heatwave-machine-learning/do-heatwave-ml/do-heatwave-ml.md

     <copy>CALL sys.ML_TRAIN('ml_data.iris_train', 'class',JSON_OBJECT('task', 'classification'), @iris_model);</copy>
     ```

 2. When the training operation finishes, the model handle is assigned to the @iris_model session variable, and the model is stored in your model catalog.
-You can view the entry in your model catalog using the following query, where user1 is your MySQL account name:
+You can view the entry in your model catalog using the following query, where the model handle contains your MySQL account name:

     ```bash
     <copy>SELECT model_id, model_handle, train_table_name FROM ML_SCHEMA_admin.MODEL_CATALOG;</copy>